Omicron Blamed For Up To 70% Of Cases In Parts Of California

-SACRAMENTO (AP) — The highly contagious omicron variant is evident in 50% to 70% of new coronavirus cases in parts of the most populous state heading into the holidays, California health officials said Thursday.
+SACRAMENTO, Calif.
+(AP) — The highly contagious omicron variant is evident in 50% to 70% of new coronavirus cases in parts of the most populous state heading into the holidays as California is on the precipice of recording 5 million confirmed cases of COVID-19, health officials said Friday.

-Omicron has quickly become the most common form of coronavirus in the U.S., accounting for 73% of all cases, federal officials said in the latest nationwide estimate Monday.
-The U.S. recorded its first confirmed omicron infection just three weeks ago in a San Francisco resident who had recently traveled to South Africa.READ MORE: Tuolumne OES Says Twain Harte Lake Dam 'Structurally Sound' After Cracks Found; Evacuation Advisory Lifted In Tuolumne County
+Omicron has quickly become the most common form of the coronavirus in the U.S., accounting for 73% of all cases, federal officials said in the latest nationwide estimate Monday.
+The U.S. recorded its first confirmed omicron infection just three weeks ago in a San Francisco resident who had recently traveled to South Africa.READ MORE: Winter Weather Wreaking Havoc Along I-80

 It is now being “detected at increasing proportions in wastewater in multiple regions throughout California,” the California Department of Public Health said.